-Owner of the World’s Largest Hello Kitty Collection is a Middle-Aged Man
+Owner Of The World’s Largest Hello Kitty Collection Is A Middle-Aged Man

 Becoming Number One

 Believe it or not, there is a very close second to Masao Gunji’s unique record.
 The previous record holder for the largest Hello Kitty collection is a woman named Asako Kanda, also from Japan.
-Kanda is a 31 year-old receptionist from Tokyo who has an equally amazing 4,519 Hello Kitty items in her collection.
-Her Hello Kitty obsession started as a child and she firmly asserts that she will never tire of it.
+Kanda is a 31-year-old receptionist from Tokyo who has an equally amazing 4,519 Hello Kitty items in her collection.
+Her Hello Kitty obsession started as a child, and she firmly asserts that she will never tire of it.
 Her life’s dream, she says, is “to live in a Hello Kitty-shaped house, with two ears sticking out of the roof.”

 Background

 Hello Kitty was created in 1974 by Yuko Shimizu.
-The fictional cat was then produced by the Japanese corporation, Sanrio.
+The fictional cat was then produced by Japanese corporation Sanrio.
 Initially, the market that Sanrio was targeting was strictly young girls.
 Who knew that by the 1990s, both teens and adults would also become enthralled with the white cat with a little red bow?
-Of course, Hello Kitty eventually went on to become a worldwide phenomenon, leading to massive collections, movies, TV shows and merchandising that includes branded items such as cell phone cases, purses and computers.
+Of course, Hello Kitty eventually went on to become a worldwide phenomenon, leading to massive collections, movies, TV shows, and merchandising that includes branded items such as cell phone cases, purses, and computers.

 Previously, Asako Kanda was the person with the largest collection of memorabilia of the Hello Kitty character. pic.twitter.com/LPBCtimdyr